 Whether or not guests are Berea College students, cohabitation or the excessive presence of any guest in your room is not permitted.
-Area Coordinators may use their sole discretion in allowing or not allowing guests in the hall.
+Area Coordinators or Residence Life Coordinators may use their sole discretion in allowing or not allowing guests in the hall.